phantasma-io-archive/PhantasmaAudit/README.md

 The reports are provided in .csv format, that can be imported into Excel, Google Docs or other programs.

 phantasma_transactions.csv contains a list of all transactions sent to the SOUL scripthash address, ordered by main net block inclusion. phantasma_totals.csv contains a list of the full addresses that participated in the TGE, and the amount of tokens each one received along with amount of NEO received and NEO that will be refunded.
+The entries in this file are ordered by amount of NEO sent.

 ## Generating the reports yourself
 We also provide the C# program used to generate this reports, so you can run itself yourself and confirm the result.